appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 -   **suggestions** `Results`
     It is an object which contains the following properties of `suggestions` query response.
     -   **`data`**: `Array<Suggestion>`
-    `data` property contains the parsed suggestions results, a `Suggestion` object has the following format:
+    `data` property contains the (promoted data + parsed suggestions) results, a `Suggestion` object has the following format:
         ```ts
         type Suggestion = {
             label: string;